-Jue Liang is a Ph.D. candidate in the U.Va.
-Department of Religious Studies where she is currently completing her dissertation, “Conceiving the Mother of Tibet: The Life, Lives, and Afterlife of the Buddhist Saint Yeshe Tsogyel.”
+Jue Liang holds a Ph.D. in religious studies.
+Her dissertation is titled, “Conceiving the Mother of Tibet: The Life, Lives, and Afterlife of the Buddhist Saint Yeshe Tsogyel.”
 In her study on Tibetan Treasure revelation and its transmission history, she reflects on how narrativization of the past creates a shared identity in religious communities and the ways in which gendered symbols and languages function in these narratives.
 Her research also theorizes the creation of revelatory practice as a distinctly Tibetan Buddhist way of reconstructing the past.
 This effort at reconstruction still exerts a major impact on the present in Tibet and the Himalayas, as well as in the Sinophone world.
 Jue Liang graduated from Renmin University of China in 2011, majoring in Chinese Classics and History.
 She also received her M.A. in History of Religions from the University of Chicago in 2013.

 Conceiving the Mother of Tibet: The Life, Lives, and Afterlife of the Buddhist Saint Yeshe Tsogyel